Laanecoorie Weir

+Dam and reservoir overview

+Dam

-Laanecoorie Weir or Laanecoorie Reservoir, is a water storage for irrigation and domestic purposes on the Loddon River, near the towns of Laanecoorie, Victoria and Eddington, Victoria.
-It was constructed by contractor Andrew O'Keefe (engineer) (died 1904) in conjunction with Joshua Thomas Noble Anderson.
-This was the second irrigation scheme for Victoria after the Goulburn Weir.
+The dam was constructed by contractor Andrew O'Keefe in conjunction with Joshua Thomas Noble Anderson and it was the second irrigation scheme for Victoria after the Goulburn Weir.
 Construction commenced in 1889 and took three years to complete.
 The largest outlet valves in Victoria, manufactured by the United Iron Work of Abraham Roberts, were installed at the weir in 1891.

-The great flood of 1909 breached the weir, sending 18.3 million cubic metres of water through the opening and causing severe damage to all towns downstream.

-The first bridge at Laanecoorie over the Loddon River was built in 1870, but was destroyed in the flood of 1909, along with the weir.
-The famous World War I general, Sir John Monash, designed and built a new bridge of reinforced concrete beam and slab construction, which still remains today.

-The present capacity of the Laanecoorie Reservoir is about 7770 ML, although substantial siltation since its construction has reduced the original capacity by an estimated 12000 ML.
+The earth-filled dam wall is 22 m high and 399 m long.
+When full, the Laanecoorie Reservoir has capacity of 8000 ML and covers 488 ha, drawn from a catchment area of 4170 km2.
+The controlled spillway has a flow capacity of 71 m3/s.
+Extensions to the spillway were completed in 1909, and the spillways was raised to its current height in 1935.

+Reservoir

 The towns of Tarnagulla, Dunolly, and Laanecoorie obtain supply by diversion from the Loddon River downstream of the reservoir.
+The reservoir is part of a chain of reservoirs along the Loddon River, including the Newlyn, Tullaroop and Cairn Curran reservoirs and the Hepburns Lagoon.

+Substantial siltation since construction of the dam wall has reduced the original capacity of the reservoir by an estimated 12000 ML.

+The great flood of 1909 breached the weir and 18.3 GL flowed through the opening and causing severe damage to all towns downstream.
+The first bridge at Laanecoorie over the Loddon River, built in 1870, was destroyed in the 1909 flood, along with the weir.
+General Sir John Monash designed and built a new bridge of reinforced concrete beam and slab construction, which remains in use.